Need Parenting Support?

 What does Early Head Start cost?

-The cost of involvement in the program is completely free.
+The cost of involvement in the program is at no cost to you!
 Transportation is not provided however, families in the program can receive mileage reimbursement or bus tokens to help offset the cost of traveling to socializations and activities provided by Early Head Start.

 Do you provide services for children with disabilities?